If you’re a registered nurse, choosing to become a certified registered nurse anesthetist (CRNA) could be a smart career move.

 Pro No. 1: Save a ton of money on student loan interest

 When we’re talking about any kind of refinancing, whether it be a mortgage, a car loan, or anything else, the goal is typically to save money by securing lower interest rates.
 And student loan refinancing generally has the same goal.

 Why give student loan companies free money if you can pay less interest by refinancing?

 For example, if you have $150,000 of student debt at a 6.5% interest rate, you could save over $26,000 over the life of your loan by refinancing at 3.5%.

 That’s a ton of money.
 So if people can save that much money by refinancing, why don’t more people do it?

-One of the problems that our Student Loan Planner consultants see with some borrowers is that their debt-to-income ratio makes it difficult for them to qualify for refinancing.
+One of the problems that our Student Loan Planner® consultants see with some borrowers is that their debt-to-income ratio makes it tough for them to qualify for refinancing.
 Once you owe more than 1.5 times your income, refinancing becomes more difficult.

-But CRNAs often have modest debt in relation to their incomes.
-And this makes them ideal candidates for refinancing because they may qualify for the best interest rates.
+But CRNAs often have modest debt in relation to their incomes, making them ideal candidates for refinancing because they may qualify for the best interest rates.